Why Does The Thought Of Food Disgust Me

 The human body has a sophisticated system for regulating appetite and food intake.
 The brain, particularly the hypothalamus, plays a central role in this process, receiving signals from the digestive system, hormones, and sensory organs.
 These signals provide information about the body's energy needs, nutrient levels, and the palatability of food.
 When these signals are disrupted, it can lead to changes in appetite and food preferences.

-For instance, certain hormones, like ghrelin (which stimulates appetite) and leptin (which suppresses appetite), play a critical role in regulating hunger and satiety.
+Take this case: certain hormones, like ghrelin (which stimulates appetite) and leptin (which suppresses appetite), play a critical role in regulating hunger and satiety.
 Imbalances in these hormones can affect a person's desire to eat.
 Similarly, neurotransmitters like serotonin and dopamine, which are involved in mood regulation, can also influence appetite.

 Historical Context